jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Giraffe.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Natural Weapons (Ex): >
-SpecialAbilities: Natural Weapons (Ex) A giraffe's hoof attacks are primary attacks and its slam attack is a secondary attack.
+    A giraffe's hoof attacks are primary attacks and its slam attack is a secondary attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: